Paškal Buconjić: Early life

 In January 1846, his father took him to Franciscans in Čerigaj for education and to become a friar, where the Herzegovinian Franciscans moved in an attempt to establish their own Custody and separate from the Franciscan Province of Bosnia.
-Buconjić remained in Čerigaj until 1849 when the Franciscans built the first wing of the friary in Široki Brijeg, where he moved with the rest of the friars.
+Buconjić remained in Čerigaj until 1849, when the Franciscans built the first wing of the friary in Široki Brijeg, where he moved with the rest of the friars.
 Buconjić became a friar on 13 October 1851.
-After a year in the novitiate, he took solemn vows before Custos Anđeo Kraljević on 10 November 1852, and changed his name to Paškal.
+After a year in the novitiate, he took solemn vows before Custos Anđeo Kraljević on 10 November 1852 and changed his name to Paškal.

 Education and professorship in Italy

 By Kraljević's decision, Buconjić continued his education at the Franciscan school in Ferrara, at the time under the control of the Austrian Empire.
 After finishing his studies, Buconjić was ordained a priest there on 21 December 1856.
 He celebrated his first mass on Christmas.
 While in Ferrara, under the influence of the pro-Austrian Croat military officers, Buconjić became a supporter of the Croatian cause and the Austrian monarchy.
-After finishing his studies, Buconjić wanted to return to Herzegovina, however, the heads of the Custody opposed his decision and wanted him to become a lecturer or professor.
+After finishing his studies, Buconjić wanted to return to Herzegovina.
+However, the heads of the Custody opposed his decision and wanted him to become a lecturer or professor.
 Even General of the Franciscan Order Bernardino Trionfetti intervened to persuade him.

 On 18 December 1858, Buconjić passed the professor exam in Bologne, where he discussed natural law and was awarded the highest grades.
 When Trionfetti saw his grades, he invited Buconjić to Rome to lecture at Antonianum, where Buconjić was appointed professor on 8 June 1860.
 While lecturing in Rome, Buconjić connected with the members of the Pontifical Croatian College of St. Jerome, then a student at the Collegium Germanicum et Hungaricum Josip Stadler, who would become his good friend (and who later become the archbishop of Vrhbosna) as well as Cardinal Alessandro Barnabò, the Prefect of the Propaganda, which would influence his later life and help him become a bishop.
-Buconjić also befriended the Croatian nationalist revolutionary Eugen Kvaternik, and was influenced by his ideas, which he discussed with Stadler.
-His other Roman friends included Franjo Rački and Menci Clement Crnčić.

-Buconjić's lecturing drafts during his tenure were not preserved but the speech he gave before the Pontifical Croatian College of St. Jerome was published under the title "Speech on the Occasion of the Millennial Celebration of the SS Slavic Apostles Cyril and Methodius" in 1863.
+Buconjić's lecturing drafts during his tenure were not preserved, but the speech he gave before the Pontifical Croatian College of St. Jerome was published under the title "Speech on the Occasion of the Millennial Celebration of the SS Slavic Apostles Cyril and Methodius" in 1863.

 Apostolic Vicar of Herzegovina Rafael Barišić died on 14 August 1863, and many saw the young Buconjić as his successor.
 However, Buconjić rejected such a possibility.
-After Bosnian Franciscans tried to take the vacant position for one of their own, and thus reclaim the Herzegovinian Custody, Buconjić acted to prevent them.
+After Bosnian Franciscans tried to take the vacant position for one of their own and thus reclaim the Herzegovinian Custody, Buconjić acted to prevent them.
 He visited Pope Pius IX at his residence in Castel Gandolfo and asked him to appoint a Herzegovinian Franciscan as the apostolic vicar.
 The Pope conceded and appointed Kraljević the titular bishop of Motella and apostolic vicar of Herzegovina.